 In 1997, Victor Villarreal and Sam Zurick formed the instrumental math-rock band Ghosts and Vodka.
 Around the same time of its formation, Mike Kinsella moved south of Chicago to Champaign-Urbana, Illinois, for college.
 While in Champaign-Urbana, Mike fronted his first band that was a second-wave emo band rooted in unconventional melodic song structures as well as containing elements of math rock and slowcore: American Football.
 Ghosts and Vodka and American Football each released one album and both bands had broken up by 2001.

-The nineties were progressing with several other notable math rock acts across the globe including The Monsoon Bassoon, Faraquet, C-Clamp, Sharks Keep Moving, Sweep The Leg Johnny, 31Knots, Turing Machine, Ativin; and the far noisier Colassamite and Dazzling Killmen.
+The nineties were progressing with several other notable math rock acts across the globe including The Monsoon Bassoon, Faraquet, C-Clamp, Sharks Keep Moving, Sweep The Leg Johnny, 31Knots, Turing Machine, Ativin; and the far noisier Craw, Keelhaul, Colassamite and Dazzling Killmen.
 Things were moving slowly.
 But they were moving.

 Tera Melos – Spoonful of Slurry from Drugs To The Dear Youth (2007)